arcus/education_modules/a_sample_module_template/embedded_code_template.md

 If we later decided that we need our own server, there are instructions on how to do that on [GitHub](https://github.com/sagemath/sagecell) but that would certainly need to go through some significant security vetting.
 For the moment, SageMathCell is certainly adequate for our needs.

 In addition, we need to call a script defining the type of cells we want.
-To make this easier, here are 4 types of cells ready to go.
-We will see examples of all 4 on the next few pages, and show you how to make your own environments.
+To make this easier, here are the types of cells ready to go.
+We will see examples of all of them on the next few pages, and show you how to make your own environments.

 By including `@sage` on any page you want to have a cell on, all of these environments will be available on that page.